abdzyusuf123-ctrl/My-Notes/DSA/Core Logic and Memory.md

-# Core Logic and Memory for Every DS/A
+# Core Logic & Memory & Global Conditon for Every DS/A

 Below, this file outlines how the following **Data Structures / Algorithms** (and their main patterns) use the two principles that are integral to all coding interview problems.